Information to help cats and dogs with symptoms of respiratory illness and colds.

 What Causes Respiratory Infection?

-Respiratory infections in pets are caused by harmful organisms such as viruses, bacteria or fungi which may bring about a combination eye, nose, and throat and sinus problems.
-In addition, a weakened immune system, irritants such as pollution or chemicals and other underlying diseases may also contribute to respiratory infections in pets.
+Respiratory infections in pets are caused by harmful organisms such as viruses, bacteria or fungi.
+A weakened immune system, irritation from pollution or chemicals, and other underlying diseases may also make pets more susceptible.

 Diagnosing a Respiratory Infection

 Your vet will ask you about your pet’s clinical signs and symptoms.

 Through a physical examination and diagnostic testing, they can determine the cause of the illness.